 The lower part of the instrument panel is specially designed to prevent serious injuries to the knees, thigh bones and hips.
-When struck by the knees, it will arrest the lower part of the body gently and will distribute the pressure along the knee and fibula instead of concentrating it to one point only.
+When struck by the knees, it will arrest the lower part of the body gently and will distribute the pressure along the entire lower part of the leg instead of concentrating it to one point only.
 The protective shield below the panel is designed to decelerate so gently that even an occupant whose seat belt is not fastened will be able to withstand impact without thigh bone fracture in a barrier collision at 50 km/h (30 mph).
-In terms of loads on the thigh bones, the Saab 900 is thus comfortably below the values which will become mandatory in the U.S.A. for cars of this size starting with the 1984 models.
+In terms of loads on the thigh bones, the Saab 900 is thus comfortably below the values which will become mandatory in the U.S.A. for cars of this size starting with the 1984 mo-